Cryptologic Network Warfare Specialist (35Q)

 - Entry Level

-A Cryptologic Network Warfare Specialist performs initial cryptologic digital analysis to establish target identification and operational patterns; identifies, reports, and maintains Intelligence information in support of Commander’s Intelligence Requirements; uses technical references to analyze information.
+A Cryptologic Network Warfare Specialist performs initial cryptologic digital analysis to establish target identification and operational patterns; identifies, reports, and maintains Intelligence information in support of Commander's Intelligence Requirements and uses technical references to analyze information.

 - Operates automated data processing (ADP) equipment for both remote and local collection, processing and reporting